PotHix/pothix.github.com/content/post/stats-apr-2018.md

 [![Places I visited](/images/stats/2018/apr/location-places.png "Places I visited")](/images/stats/2018/apr/location-places.png "")

-Went to two different cities this month, one of them is 450km+ from my home town. ✌
+Went to two different cities this month, one of them is 450km+ from my hometown. ✌

 Let's compare the difference between last month and this month.
 Last month first and **this month right after it**: